-Malibu’s Solstice Canyon, has one of the only year-round waterfalls in the Santa Monica Mountains and also contains the ruins of a stone cottage and an estate built by renowned African-American architect Paul Williams known as Tropical Terrace that burned to the ground in 1982.
+Malibu’s Solstice Canyon, has one of the only year-round waterfalls in the Santa Monica Mountains and also contains the ruins of a stone cottage and an estate built by renowned architect Paul Williams.

 Located off Corral Canyon Road from Pacific Coast Highway, the canyon runs north-to-south about a mile east of Point Dume.
 Full of history dating back to the early 20th century, visitors can take an easy hike for a couple of miles, or a more strenuous hike over six miles.
 Proximity to the beach makes this an extremely popular destination on weekends.
 With limited parking, carpooling is strongly encouraged.

 Around 1865, Matthew Keller built a stone cottage in the canyon, believed to be the oldest existing stone building in Malibu.

 After surviving countless wildfires, the structure was finally left in ruins by the 2007 Corral Canyon Fire.

 Tropical Terrace was built by famed African-American architect Paul Williams for Fred Roberts, a supermarket mogul, and his wife Florence.